ory/sdk/clients/client/go/docs/NormalizedProject.md

 `func (o *NormalizedProject) UnsetSubscriptionId()`

 UnsetSubscriptionId ensures that no value is present for SubscriptionId, not even an explicit nil
+### GetSubscriptionPlan

+`func (o *NormalizedProject) GetSubscriptionPlan() string`

+GetSubscriptionPlan returns the SubscriptionPlan field if non-nil, zero value otherwise.

+### GetSubscriptionPlanOk

+`func (o *NormalizedProject) GetSubscriptionPlanOk() (*string, bool)`

+GetSubscriptionPlanOk returns a tuple with the SubscriptionPlan field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSubscriptionPlan

+`func (o *NormalizedProject) SetSubscriptionPlan(v string)`

+SetSubscriptionPlan sets SubscriptionPlan field to given value.

+### HasSubscriptionPlan

+`func (o *NormalizedProject) HasSubscriptionPlan() bool`

+HasSubscriptionPlan returns a boolean if a field has been set.

+### SetSubscriptionPlanNil

+`func (o *NormalizedProject) SetSubscriptionPlanNil(b bool)`

+ SetSubscriptionPlanNil sets the value for SubscriptionPlan to be an explicit nil

+### UnsetSubscriptionPlan
+`func (o *NormalizedProject) UnsetSubscriptionPlan()`

+UnsetSubscriptionPlan ensures that no value is present for SubscriptionPlan, not even an explicit nil
 ### GetUpdatedAt

 `func (o *NormalizedProject) GetUpdatedAt() time.Time`